 - Poor personal hygiene: Teenage boys have always been notorious for dragging their feet about showering and laundry.

 One final factor to be aware of that is not directly a symptom of addiction is parents enabling their teen’s addictive behavior.
 Parents sometimes subconsciously ignore their teen’s addiction because they are scared it reflects poorly on their parenting skills.
 Another possibility is that they recognize addictive behavior in themselves and know where their kid picked up these habits.
 Whatever the reason, this mindset is still faulty.

 Addiction is not a choice, but a physiological illness.
 Check out Daniel’s story to learn how an addict can come from a family that loved and raised their kid to the best of their ability.

 Getting Help for Your Teen

 If you think your teen has a problem with alcohol, intervention is key.
 Young adults have so much life ahead of them and their age is often an asset when trying to bounce back from the physical effects of alcohol abuse.
-The Aviary Recovery Center offers a collegiate/young adult residential treatment program that can help.

 As parents, the tendency to protect can feel insatiable and the fact that addiction can fall upon anybody can be a terrifying prospect.
 However, that kind of control is simply not possible.
 What is in your control is building up an open and honest relationship with your child, along with being a good role model for them when it comes to coping with difficulties and interacting in social situations.